All good sales reps understand how to close the deal. Learn about the Top 4 Sales Closing Techniques that will help you meet your sales quota.

 Always Be Closing (ABC)

-Top sales reps are always closing.
+Top sales recruiters and reps are always closing.
+They spend years refining and perfecting their closing technique.
 They get prospects to make smaller commitments, or mini-closes as they work toward the big close.

 Good sales reps understand that building to a close is a process, and it involves getting a series of commitments (or smaller closes) as you work your way through the sales process.
 At each step, you are further qualifying a prospect and moving them through the sales funnel.
 But, once you get to the final close, you have a variety of closing strategies you can employ.

 The close you choose should be based on what you know about the prospect and the type of close you believe they will be most open to.
+It’s important to choose your words wisely.
+Using the right persuasive language in your closing technique can have a big impact on the outcome of a deal.
 Here are 4 highly effective sales closing techniques that are popular with sales reps:

 This technique involves using a phrase or language that assumes the close is a done deal.
 For example, you could close with, “What day do you want to receive your shipment?”